Claiming credit for someone else’s work: Plagiarism

 What are the penalties if something goes wrong?

 Penalties are designed to help you to improve your working practices.
 Their exact nature will depend on the seriousness of the case and your level of study.
 Penalties for work that contributes towards your degree (Level 2 and above – including PGT and PGR) normally include a requirement to submit new work for a reduced or zero mark.
 Extensive and repeated plagiarism will lead to permanent exclusion from the University.
-For more information, see the Academic Misconduct Procedure on the Student Cases webpage.
+For more information, see the Academic Misconduct Procedure available on the Student Cases webpage.